 Every year, many families reach out to us seeking options for their high school-bound children.
 These parents know their students need some extra time to mature and build skills before entering high school and feel that repeating grade 8 will help them meet that goal.
-This is especially true after two years of pandemic-related stress and learning loss and has always been true for elite athletes.
+This is especially true after years of pandemic-related stress and learning loss, and it has always been true for elite athletes.

 The Talega Prep Gap Year was created to help you reclassify your student athlete before high school.
 During the Gap Year, parents homeschool their children as 8th-grade students for a second year.
 After completing a traditional year of grade 8, students transfer to Talega Prep to homeschool for the Gap Year.
 We manage the paperwork, provide guidance as requested, and facilitate the transfer to high school the following year.
 The flexibility of homeschooling offers each student a personalized curriculum and school schedule with the freedom to focus on interests, build academic skills, and for many, train intensively for elite athletic competition.